‘Dream On’ started. I was at the kitchen counter making sandwiches.

-It was time to finish so they could read a while before walking to the bus stop.
+It was time to finish so they could read awhile before walking to the bus stop.
 They brought their bowls to the sink.
-Murphy—our Irish Terrier, my only boy—had discovered a couple of Cheerios under Alpha’s chair and was underfoot exploring for more.
+Murphy—our Irish Terrier, my only boy—had discovered two Cheerios under Alpha’s chair and was underfoot exploring for more.
 While they wiped down the kitchen table and counters, another song came to mind; another favorite of mine.
 I switched my Kindle from Pandora to my music library; found ‘Simple Man’ by Lynyrd Skynyrd and pressed play.
 It got to the line I wanted before they finished cleaning up.
 I put my hand on their shoulders, and they looked up at me.
 I sang a slightly changed version of a line from that song:

 “Your father’s telling you… while you’re young.
 Come sit beside me my lovely ones.
 And listen closely to what I say.
 If you do this… It will help you in many ways.”

 They smiled at me—used to this sort of thing—and gave me a hug.
 As they headed to their bathroom to brush teeth and hair, I told them, “We’ll talk more about this….”